nguyensmai/KeraalDataset/doc/readme_folders_content.txt

 # KinesiothErapy and Rehabilitation for Assisted Ambient Living (KERAAL) Dataset : Folders Content

+## Doc folder

+The doc folder contains documentation about the contents of each folder and the format used in the data files of Keraal dataset.

-# Draw Skeleton Folder
+## Draw Skeleton folder

 The draw_skeleton folder includes :
 * keraalDataset_draw_skeleton.ipynb : as a python notebook to visualise the skeleton data,
 * dataSampleKeraal folder:  contains the skeleton data files,
 * lib folder : the library code.

-Please download the pretrained open_pose model pose_model.pth beforehand. (available on http://nguyensmai.free.fr/data/pose_model.pth)

-## Analyse Skeleton Code
+## Get Skeletons From Videos Folder

-The get_skeletons_from_videos folder includes python code to use open_pose on the RGB videos to extract the open_pose skeletons.
+The get_skeletons_from_videos folder includes python code to use open_pose on the RGB videos to extract the open_pose skeletons:

+* requirements.txt : required libraries
+* get_blazepose_skeleton.py : to process the BlazePose skeleton  from all videos and output json files* get_openpose_skeleton.py : to process the OpenPose skeleton  from all videos and output json files
-Please download the pretrained open_pose model pose_model.pth beforehand.
+Please download the pretrained open_pose model pose_model.pth beforehand(available on http://nguyensmai.free.fr/data/pose_model.pth).

-## Annotation files
+## Annotate Videos folder

 The annotate_videos folder has information for the annotation.
 The folder contains :